vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ## The script for dynamic loading

 All the magic happens in the "Selection changed" event.
-The logic is supersimpel.
-From the choosen value of the combo box a string is concatenated containing the path and name of the pdf document relativ to the document libary root.
-In our case seomthing like "/Current/MyArticleNo.pdf".
+The logic is super simple:

+1. Create the file path of the desired PDF, relative to the document library root, using the combo box value.
+For example, `"/Current/" + "p01" + ".pdf"`.
-The second step is then to set the property "Source" of the pdf control with the newly crated document name.
-Setting this property triggers a reload and let's the pdf control download and show the document from SharePoint.
+2. Set the source of the PDF control to the newly created file path.
+3. This triggers a reload and lets the PDF control download and display the document from SharePoint.

 ![image](/assets/2023-11-24/070.png)